Jackson-Wang-0/cse15l-lab-reports/lab-report-1-week-2.md

 # Visual Studio Code

 1. First, You need to download [Visual Studio Code](https://code.visualstudio.com) on your computer.
-After it is installed, double click the icon and you will end up in a screen which looks something like this. (it could be a little different)
+After it is installed, double click the icon and you will end up in a screen which looks something like this.

 <img width="1024" alt="截屏2022-01-12 下午11 14 40" src="https://user-images.githubusercontent.com/97211608/149283051-fae79476-3c5c-4aff-bbd6-0204ace0fb86.png">

 # Remotely Connecting

-- Window users need to [install OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) to connect your computer to another computer.
+- Window users need to [install OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)

 Next, each student have their own course-specific account which can be found at: [Account Lookup](https://sdacs.ucsd.edu/~icc/index.php)